digiti/styleguides/javascript.md

 When you reuse jQuery object a lot then it's best to cache it in a variable.
 Also prefix the variable with `$` to indicate that it is a jQuery object.
+The following example also shows the use of `find()` to prevent traversing the whole DOM tree multiple times.

 ```javascript
 // BAD